Foxboro station: Renovations

-The service was made permanent effective October 2, 2023, with the service renamed as the Franklin/Foxboro Line.
-Foxboro station averaged 112–133 daily boardings by that time.
-The MBTA and the Kraft Group indicated they would attempt to find new funding to construct a full-length high-level platform at Foxboro.
+The MBTA and the Kraft Group indicated in October 2023 that they would attempt to find new funding to construct a full-length high-level platform at Foxboro.
 (That project was not scheduled for funding by the MBTA Capital Investment Plan).
 In May 2025, the MBTA indicated plans to expand the station for the 2026 FIFA World Cup, which includes several matches at Gillette Stadium in mid-2026.
-The existing platform will be rebuilt as a permanent 800 ft-long high-level platform, while a temporary 600 ft-long high-level platform will be placed across the tracks.
-The MBTA expects to carry 20,000 riders to each match.
-As of July 2025, the platform changes are planned to be complete by April 2026.
+The existing platform was rebuilt as a permanent 800 ft-long high-level platform, while a temporary 600 ft-long high-level platform was placed across the tracks.
+The MBTA expected to carry 20,000 riders to each match.
 Construction began in August 2025, with midday Foxboro service cancelled beginning on August 11.
-The temporary platform ready for use for a Patriots game on December 1, 2025.
+The temporary platform was ready for use for a Patriots game on December 1, 2025.
+A ribbon-cutting ceremony for the renovated station was held on June 2, 2026, one day after midday service resumed.
+The project cost $35 million, of which at least $5 million was paid by Kraft.

+An investigation by the Massachusetts Attorney General's office found that the procurement process for the renovations violated state procurement laws.
+The project needed to be completed by June 2026 in time for the World Cup; to speed up the project, the MBTA contracted part of the project out to Suffolk Construction Company as a $14.9 million change order to an unrelated renovation project at Symphony station that Suffolk was already working on.
+The Attorney General's office found that the Foxboro project should have been put out for bid separately, and that the circumvention of this public bid requirement was unlawful.
+However, Suffolk was allowed to continue work on the project due to public interest in the work being completed on time.